 What does curiosity mean to you?

-Centering: TTake a couple of minutes to sit in quiet.
-Music can also help set the tone, For today, I recommend https://www.youtube.com/watch?v=lFcSrYw-ARY to play in the background as it’s beautiful relaxing music without ads.
-Check in with yourself.
+Take a couple of minutes to sit in quiet.
+Music can also help set the tone, For today, I recommend this lovely music to play in the background as it’s beautiful relaxing music without ads.
+Check-in with yourself.
 How does your body feel?
-You can shake out if you need to, sometimes getting tension out of our body needs to be moved or stretched out.
+You can shake out if you need to, sometimes getting the tension out of your body needs to be moved or stretched out.
 Try to breathe from your stomach instead of your chest.
 By placing your hands on your stomach it is easier to know when you are breathing deeply, as your hands will move with your breath.
 Any thoughts that come into your mind, acknowledge them and let them pass.
 Give yourself permission to just be in this moment, and not have to do for anyone, including yourself.

 Download Aj’s meditation HERE

 When you feel centered in your body you can read on: